If you’re looking for a name your daughter will never share, this list of the very rarest girl names is for you.

 A term for a playful sprite, Pixie could feel like more nickname than name, but it does stand alone at least some of the time.

-Literary word names, all three seem equally rare and equally appealing.
+Literary word names, both equally rare and equally appealing.

 A Shakespearean heroine, no relation to the sports car.